dev-mhowells/web-applications/README.md

 # Web applications

-## Learning goals
+In this module you will learn to:

-By the end of this module, you will be able to:
+  * Explain how HTTP requests and responses work at a high level
-  * **Write integration tests for a web application** using a test framework to call HTTP endpoints and assert on the received response and/or application's behaviour.
+  * Write integration tests for a web application
-  * **Implement web HTTP endpoints**, using a lightweight web framework, to interface with the backend database which the application connects to.
+  * Implement web HTTP endpoints using a lightweight web framework
-  * **Follow a debugging process for a web applications** and use a high-level knowledge of the HTTP protocol and the request / response cycle to get visibility into the flow of a web request, from a client (browser or other tool) to the application server, and into the different layers of the application itself.
+  * Follow a debugging process for a web applications
-  * **Deploy the web application** using a straightforward cloud/PaaS service, such as Heroku.
+  * Deploy the web application using a straightforward cloud/PaaS service, such as Heroku.

-## Phase One: HTTP Bites
+## Phase One: HTTP

 Go through these exercises and learn about the HTTP protocol and the Request and Response flow between a client and a server.